tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 $R = v \cdot P$ at each step, and then seeing how the exponent $v$ is modified throughout this routine.
 At the end of the routine, we want
 $v = e$.
-We accomplish this by shifting each bit of $e$ into $v$, from to bottom.
-At each iteration, we need to shift $v$ left by one bit, which means doubling it, and thus doubling $R$ as well.
+We accomplish this by shifting each bit of $e$ into $v$, from top to bottom.
+At each iteration, we need to shift $v$ left by one bit, doubling it, and thus doubling $R$ as well.
 If the next bit of $e$ is set, then we need to add $1$ to $v$, and thus add $P$ to $R$.
 By the end, we have $R = e \cdot P$.